Title: | Minimalist Async Evaluation Framework for R |

 An object (the return value of the ‘mirai’), or a list of such objects (the same length as ‘x’, preserving names).

-The value of a ‘mirai’ may be accessed at any time at
+The value of a ‘mirai’ may be accessed at any time at $data

 Using unresolved

-on a ‘mirai’ returns TRUE only if
+on a ‘mirai’ returns TRUE only if it

-control flow statements such as while
+flow statements such as while

 or if